ginaomo/LITA-CLASS-DOCUMENTATION-HR-_DATA-/README.md

-The field with the highest attrition rate is human resources that is 26% with age band within 45 years and above followed by those with technical degree with 24% attrition rate here all band is included. this is showed in the visual below
+The field with the highest attrition rate is human resources that is 26% with age band below 25, 25- followed by those with technical degree with 24% attrition rate here all band is included. this is showed in the visual below

 ![HR DATA ANALYSIS RATE FOR HUMAN RESOURSES](https://github.com/user-attachments/assets/a67c4216-50c9-49fd-a0ab-3049e75a659c)

+The column chat was us to represent different age group with their total number or employees which slows that the age band between 35-44 have the highest level of employees this perfect arrange of the age groups was gotten in absending order by creating a condition column as sorting the age  with interesting levels re-arrangement. the table chat shows the Job roles in which they most dissactisfied which is laboratory scientist followed by reaseach scientist

 ![HR TABLE ANALYSIS AND COMPUTATION](https://github.com/user-attachments/assets/7033258f-8f2d-4d32-b904-5dc61f422f9b)